tapan-samal/Interview-Questions/React.md

          The MVC is a design pattern in web development to organize the structure of an application. <br>
          The MVC pattern helps to improve code maintainability and reusability. <br>
          It has three inter-connected components with distinct role and responsibility. <br>
-        * Model: The Model represents the application's data and business logic.
+        > Model: The Model represents the application's data and business logic.
 It is responsible for data storage, retrieval and manipulation. <br>
-        * View: The View is responsible for presenting the data to the user and rendering the user interface (UI). <br>
+        > View: The View is responsible for presenting the data to the user and rendering the user interface (UI). <br>
-        * Controller: It acts as an intermediary between Model and View.
+        > Controller: It acts as an intermediary between Model and View.
 It receives user input from the View, processes that input and updates the View accordingly.
     </p>
-    <h3 class="vvi">14.
+    <h3>14.
 Explain the difference between Props and State...?
 Imp</h3>
     <p>
          Props : <br>
-        > Props are the way to pass data from a parent component to a child component. <br>
+        > Props are the way to pass data from a higher level component to lower level component. <br>
         > Props(properties) are immutable in nature. <br>
-        > We access the props for read only. <br>
+        > We access the props for read or display only. <br>
         > Props are like the function parameter. <br><br>
          State : <br>
         > States are the current data of a component is managed within the component. <br>
-        > States are mutable, so we change and update the states. <br>
+        > States are mutable, so we change and update the states over time. <br>
         > States are like local variables declared in the function body. <br>
          Uses of State: Dynamic data storage, UI updates, User input handling, Component interaction, fetching data etc.
     </p>
-    <h3 class="vvi">15.
-What is Prop Drilling and how many ways can avoid prop drilling...?
+    <h3>15.
+What is Prop Drilling and how can avoid props drilling...?
 Imp</h3>
     <p>
          Prop Drilling is the process of passing down data from parent component to lower level component through multiple layers of components. <br>
          It makes code harder to maintain, debug and to read, because props pass through multiple components unnecessarily. <br>